Living and Working in Sycamore Township

 I’ve had an interest in community service, politics, and international relations since my teen years.
 While in high school, I worked part-time for a local TV news operation, and that experience gave me the opportunity to learn a lot about local officials and the issues they confronted.
 In college, I went to a school with a strong liberal arts core curriculum which taught me about the duties and obligations of virtuous citizenship.
 There, I was elected to leadership positions in student government and in other organizations devoted to service and bettering the community.
 I also marched with a group of fellow students in the January 1987 civil rights march upon Forsyth County, Georgia, an outer suburban county which was still terribly segregated even through the mid-1980s.
 I competed for and was chosen as a college intern for U.S. Senator Sam Nunn, and I worked as a volunteer on a congressional campaign during my college and law school years.
 And while living in Atlanta, I served as Vice President and then President of a 180-home Homeowners Association.

-In recent years, I’ve developed a keen interest in Sycamore Township politics, which I was surprised to learn were a lot more turbulent than I’d ever imagined.
+In the years before I first ran in 2019, I developed a keen interest in Sycamore Township politics, which I was surprised to learn were a lot more turbulent than I’d ever imagined.
 I started attending Trustee meetings after I stumbled across meeting minutes when I was trying to look up the zoning status of a commercial property in the township.
-What I saw within them was fascinating — there was a clear divide between the longtime incumbents and the newly elected trustee who’d promised to bring better government transparency to the township.
+What I saw within them was fascinating — there was a clear divide between the longtime incumbents and the then-newly elected trustee who’d promised to bring better government transparency to the township.
 Those minutes demonstrated the old guys were stubbornly resisting his attempts to foster openness and that they were actively trying to undermine his efforts and belittle him.
-I began to research what’s gone on in township government in the past by making targeted records requests to ferret out those details — Ohio’s Open Records “Sunshine Law” is a helpful tool for doing that — and I’ve since learned that it’s very important to keep a watchful eye on what our Trustees are up to, and what they’ve done in the past.
-I try my best to do that.
-(I also try my best to spread the word about what I learn through Facebook, Nextdoor.com, and other outlets, because our Township isn’t especially communicative on its own about most things that go on within its government.)
+I began to research what’s gone on in township government in the past by making targeted records requests to ferret out those details — Ohio’s Open Records “Sunshine Law” is a helpful tool for doing that — and I learned that it was very important to keep a watchful eye on what our Trustees were up to, and what they’d done in the past.

-I’ve been troubled by some of what I’ve seen occurring in the township — especially the broken promises about preventing commercial creep into our neighborhoods, and the backroom development deals and hidden taxpayer-funded subsidies which make those developments next to our neighborhoods even bigger.
-(And who knew we had so many multi-million-dollar, township-owned “public” parking decks?
-I know I didn’t.)
+I was troubled by some of what I’d seen occurring in the township — especially some broken promises about preventing commercial creep into our neighborhoods, and the backroom development deals and hidden taxpayer-funded subsidies which made those developments next to our neighborhoods even bigger.
 I heard disturbing stories told firsthand by residents and business owners in our community who have been bullied by township officials, and in some cases, by sitting trustees, in some instances because they asked inconvenient questions and someone prominent wanted them silenced or intimidated, and in others because someone in township leadership wanted to take their property so the township could then redirect it to a private developer for use in a project the official fancied.
-And it is clear that others in township government act as bystanders to this, watching their fellow officials do these things and remaining silently complicit.
+And it was clear that others who were in township government at the time acted as bystanders to this, watching their fellow officials do these things and remaining silently complicit.
 Those are some of the things that convinced me it was time for new leadership on our Board of Trustees.

-And although I’ve never run for public office before and never thought I’d be crazy enough to try, I saw that there was no one else willing to stick his or her neck out to do it.
-In the face of that, I won’t be a bystander.
+I decided I wouldn’t just be a bystander.
 So I decided to step up and run for Trustee, not out of ambition, but because of civic duty.
 In this, I’m inspired by the words of John Adams: “Public business, my son, must always be done by somebody.
 It will be done by somebody or other.
 If wise men decline it, others will not; if honest men refuse it, others will not.”
 Indeed.

-I suspect many people who run for office are driven by their oversized egos.
+I’ve always suspected many people who run for office are driven by their oversized egos.
 I’m not.
-For much of my adult life I’ve joked that anyone who runs for office must have some sort of deep, dark character flaw that’s itching to get out — and now here I go down this road!
-But I also know there are legions of smart, caring, and brave people who run for office because they’ve seen that the incumbent isn’t listening and respecting the voters and isn’t putting voters’ interests first.
-Those incumbents, whose main motivation is to increase their power and influence and get reelected rather than helping their community, deserve to be challenged.
-And so do incumbents who defer to their power-hungry colleagues’ wants and demands and don’t exercise their own independent judgment.
-I’m my own guy, not a bystander or someone’s minion, and I will have my own voice in office.
+For much of my adult life I’ve joked that anyone who runs for office must have some sort of deep, dark character flaw that’s itching to get out — and now here I went down that same road!
+But there are legions of smart, caring, and brave people who run for office because they’ve seen that the incumbents weren’t listening and respecting the voters and weren’t putting voters’ interests first.

-And I don’t claim to be the smartest guy in the room.
+I don’t claim to be the smartest guy in the room.
 I listen to others’ ideas and learn from them.
-I’m running because I think my judgment is better than those in office now.
+I think I’ve got pretty good judgment though, and I try to look at things from a thoughtful, citizen-oriented, non-officeholder perspective.
 Trustee is by its very name someone who is elected to hold the public trust and to put it before his own interests.
-That’s what I will do.
+That’s what I do my best to do.

 Sycamore Township is such a fantastic community in so many ways – for our residents, for our business owners, and for those who come through our borders each day to work, shop, eat, and be entertained.
-I will do everything in my power as a citizen, and as your next Trustee once you elect me, to ensure that it continues to be all of that and more.
+As a Trustee these last 4 years, I’ve done everything in my power to ensure that it continues to be all of that and more.

-And you may rest assured that I will also do everything within my power to ensure that we continue to enjoy the lowest property taxes of any township in Hamilton County.
-It’s time for fresh ideas, greater transparency, and change in Sycamore Township.
-Join me in bringing that about.
+You may rest assured that I will also always do everything within my power to ensure that we continue to enjoy the lowest property taxes of any township in Hamilton County.
+My election 4 years ago brought fresh ideas, greater transparency, and needed change in Sycamore Township.
+Help me continue that by voting to re-elect me this November.